chinchalinchin/scrilla/README.md

 > docker run --publish $SERVER_PORT:$SERVER_PORT --env-file /path/to/env/file $IMG_NAME:$IMG_TAG

 Note, the image will need an environment file to function properly.
-The application container also supports the CLI functionality by providing the <i>docker run</i> command with the function you wish to execute (you do not need to publish the container on port in this case),
+The application container also supports the CLI functionality by providing the `docker run` command with the function you wish to execute (you do not need to publish the container on port in this case),

 > docker run --env-file /path/to/env/file $IMG_NAME:$IMG_TAG -rr BX AMC BB